Bangladesh: Protesters set light to state broadcaster – DW – 07/18/2024

 Mobile internet services cut

-Bangladeshi authorities cut several mobile internet services on Thursday for "security" reasons following student protests.
+Bangladeshi authorities cut several mobile internet services on Thursday for "security" reasons following the intense violence surrounding the student protests.

 "Mobile internet has been temporarily suspended due to various rumors and the unstable situation created... on social media," Zunaid Ahmed Palak, the junior information technology minister, told reporters.